Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Topological Shape Analysis for Medical Images

 \subsection{Functional Representation of Persistent Homology Shape Features}

 Although persistence diagrams include topological persistence signal information, it is not easy to use them directly as input in data analysis.
 This is because persistence diagrams are not in a common data type that most statistical models use.
-In our study, we represent persistence diagrams as persistence surface functions in a functional space inspired by \cite{Chen2015} and \cite{Adams2017}.
+In our study, we represent persistence diagrams in a functional space inspired by \cite{Chen2015} and \cite{Adams2017}.